kotolex/checking/README.md

 Spy is the object which has all attributes of original, but spy not performed any action, all methods return None (if not specified what to return).
 Therefore, spy log all actions and arguments.
-It can be useful if your code has inner object and you need to test what functions were called.
+It can be useful if your code has inner object, and you need to test what functions were called.

 ```python
 def function_with_str_inside(value):